Oana Gavrilă

 Oana Gavrilă (born 19 April 1998) is a Romanian tennis player.

 Gavrilă has a career-high singles ranking by the WTA of 442, achieved on 9 September 2024.
 She also has a career-high WTA doubles ranking of 150, achieved on 17 July 2023.

-Gavrilă won her first major ITF title at the W60 event in Bodrum, Turkey, in the doubles draw partnering Isabelle Haverlag.
+Gavrilă won her first bigger ITF title at the W60 event in Bodrum, Turkey, in the doubles draw partnering Isabelle Haverlag.

-At the WTA 125 2023 Swedish Open she gained entry as an alternate, losing in the first round to Claire Liu.
-The following week Gavrilă lost in qualifying at the 2023 Iași Open but was advanced to the main-draw as a lucky loser, only to be defeated by wildcard Andreea Prisăcariu.
+At the WTA 125 2023 Swedish Open, she gained entry as an alternate losing in the first round to Claire Liu.
+The following week at the 2023 Iași Open, Gavrilă lost in qualifying but was advanced to the main draw as a lucky loser, only to be defeated by wildcard player Andreea Prisăcariu.